Indiana Supreme Court

 The information in the "Temporary Adjusted Weighted Caseload Report" does not change the fundamental filing patterns in the trial courts.
 It reflects some of the ways that courts shift caseloads and resources, sometimes in order to deal with uneven caseloads.
 Because these shifts are temporary, they should only be used as an additional reference and not as the baseline for weighted caseload statistics.
 The temporary data is reported so that courts could see how the shifting of caseloads and judicial officer resources actually played out in 2015.

-Administrative Rule 1 requires the Indiana Office of Court Services to publish the WCL report by April 15 of each year.
+Administrative Rule 1 requires the Indiana Office of Judicial Administration to publish the WCL report by April 15 of each year.
 The WCL report is based on the prior year’s statistics.
-Administrative Rule 1 (E) requires requires the courts of record in a county to develop and implement caseload allocation plans to ensure the difference in WCL utilization between any two courts within the county not exceed a .40 variance of each other.
+Administrative Rule 1 (E) requires requires the courts of record in a county to develop and implement caseload allocation plans (CAP) that ensure an even distribution of judicial workload among the courts in the county.